duff2013/ulptool/README.md

 ============
 While almost a complete solution to programing the ULP coprocessor in assembly, there are currently a few limitations.
 Once I fix these, I'll remove them from this list.

-1. ulpcc is still experimental.
+1. ulpcc is still experimental, Mac and Linux only so far.
 2. Errors can be non-informative.
 3. Have to use the custom binary loader function now. (ulptool_load_binary)